awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 You can also specify an optional input parameter, `JobTag`, that allows you to identify the job in the completion status that's published to the Amazon SNS topic\.

 To prevent accidental duplication of analysis jobs, you can optionally provide an idempotent token, `ClientRequestToken`\.
 If you supply a value for `ClientRequestToken`, the `Start` operation returns the same `JobId` for multiple identical calls to the start operation, such as `StartLabelDetection`\.
 A `ClientRequestToken` token has a lifetime of 7 days\.
 After 7 days, you can reuse it\.
 If you reuse the token during the token lifetime, the following happens:
-+ If you reuse the token with same `Start` operation and the same input parameters, the same `JobId` is returned\.
++ If you reuse the token with the same `Start` operation and the same input parameters, the same `JobId` is returned\.
 The job is not performed again and Amazon Rekognition Video does not send a completion status to the registered Amazon SNS topic\.
-+ If you reuse the token with the same `Start` operation and a minor input parameter change, you get an `idempotentparametermismatchexception` \(HTTP status code: 400\) exception raised\.
++ If you reuse the token with the same `Start` operation and a minor input parameter change, you get an `IdempotentParameterMismatchException` \(HTTP status code: 400\) exception raised\.
 + You shoudn’t reuse a token with different `Start` operations as you’ll get unpredictable results from Amazon Rekognition\.

 The response to the `StartLabelDetection` operation is a job identifier \(`JobId`\)\.
 Use `JobId` to track requests and get the analysis results after Amazon Rekognition Video has published the completion status to the Amazon SNS topic\.
 For example: